turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

   )
 }

-export default Greeting;
+export default FurFriend;
 ```
 Head back to your browser.
-Open up the console, click on the React tab, Expand the `<App>` component and you'll see we have our `<ActionButton />` component.
+Open up the console, click on the React tab, Expand the `<App>` component and you'll see we have our `<FurFriend />` component.
 Take a minute to dig in and see what comes up in our sidebar.

 ```
 Props